Design by Contract for statecharts¶

 More specifically, one of the following 4 error types wil be raised:

 Contracts can be specified for any state contained in the statechart, and for any transition contained in the statechart.
-A state contract can contain preconditions, postconditions, invariants and/or sequential conditions.
-At transition level, sequential conditions are not allowed.
+A state contract can contain preconditions, postconditions, and/or invariants.
 The semantics for evaluating a contract is as follows:

 - For states: